sagarruparelia/hs-mono-repo/MODULE_FEDERATION_SETUP.md

 # Module Federation Setup - Complete

-This document summarizes the Module Federation setup for the micro-frontends architecture in this monorepo.
+This userDocument summarizes the Module Federation setup for the micro-frontends architecture in this monorepo.

 ## What Was Built